-But what you might not know is that apps like Tinder, Grindr and Happn are linked to a rise in STI's that led one NHS sexual health clinic to set up what they claim is Britain's only service offering support for app users.
+But what you might not know is that apps like Tinder, Grindr and happn are linked to a rise in STIs which led one NHS sexual health clinic to set up what it claims is Britain's only service offering support for app users.

-The 56 Dean Street sexual health clinic in Soho, part of Chelsea and Westminster Hospital, incredibly sees around 13,000 people each month - 7,000 of which are homosexual men.
+The 56 Dean Street sexual health clinic in Soho, part of Chelsea and Westminster Hospital, incredibly sees around 13,000 people each month - 7,000 of them homosexual men.

-Embedded into the Wellbeing Programme is tailored support for people using apps in response to the growing phenomenon of people seeking sex on their mobiles.
+Embedded into its Wellbeing Programme is tailored support for people using apps in response to the growing phenomenon of people seeking sex on their mobiles.

 'You might find yourself in bed with someone, trying to perform like a porn star'

 I walk into the clinic and it's assembled more like a hotel, with leather chairs and funky interior cultivating its setting.

 David Stuart, the curator of the Wellbeing Programme, said this was the intention in a bid to get more people to visit the clinic.